validator/validator.github.io/README.md

 #### --schema _URL_

-    Specifies a URL for a known http://s.validator.nu/* schema to use for document validation.
+    Specifies a URL for a known http://s.validator.nu/* schema to use for document checking.

     default: http://s.validator.nu/html5-all.rnc

 #### --verbose

-    Specifies that the validator output should be "verbose".
+    Specifies that the output should be "verbose".
 (Currently this just means that the names of files being validated are written to stdout.)

     default: [unset; output is not verbose]